TheRebeLiasOne/anti-khanmigo/README.md

 This only blocks Khanmigo!
 If you want to block other things, I'd recommend checking out [Fanboy's Anti-AI Suggestion List](https://github.com/easylist/easylist/blob/master/fanboy-addon/fanboy_ai_suggestions.txt).
 To add it, follow the same instructions listed below, but add https://raw.githubusercontent.com/easylist/easylist/refs/heads/master/fanboy-addon/fanboy_ai_suggestions.txt in addition to my link.

-## Disclaimers
+> [!WARNING]
-**USE AT YOUR OWN RISK!** If you're modifying settings on a school device, I assume no responsibility for it or any trouble you might get into as a result.
+> **USE AT YOUR OWN RISK!** If you're modifying settings on a school device, I assume no responsibility for it or any trouble you might get into as a result.
 This is primarily intended as a resource for home computers accessing school accounts (if so allowed), or schools that don't have issues with custom AdBlock filters.

 I'm still working on these filters, so not everything may be blocked yet.
 This is my first time making a filter, so apologies if it looks duct taped together.